4 dead as northern Europe battered by stormy weather

 Cyclonic weather over the north Atlantic is expected to send further storms toward Europe in the coming days.

-Germany's national weather service predicted that Storm Zeynep, known as Storm Eunice in Britain, will hit northern Europe on Friday.
+Germany's national weather service predicted that Storm Zeynep, known as Storm Eunice in Britain, will batter northern Europe on Friday.

 The country's Environment Agency issued a warning of potential flooding from high waves and storm surges.